pseudominimalista/Weston/README.md

 Sorry about that, but it is what it is and i'm not gonna change it that soon.
 - Weston is a **UNUSABLE** Compositor with a pretty face, unless you only need a few apps, I recommend you use Sway instead of it,
 [here's my Sway repo if you are interested](https://github.com/pseudominimalista/Sway)
 - Yes, it has a emacs config.
+Yes, it's probably broken.
+Sorry, i'll try to fix it if that's the case.

 # Catppuccin go brrrrr
 ![TO MUCH CATPPUCCIN](preview.png)